Edakkara: Economy

 Edakkara has become one of the fastest emerging commercial hub of the District.
 Trade is the primary occupation, especially in textiles, groceries and automobiles.
 Rubber and Black Pepper are the primary crops along with rice and coconut.
 Remitted income from Persian Gulf countries has supported the development of Edakkara.

 Religious Places

 There are four temples.
 The Sree Krishna Temple and Durga Devi Temple are situated in Edakkara Town and two Ayyappa Temples - one at Kaukkad and the other at Palemad.
-Also, four mosques, one in Musliyarangadi (the first mosque in Edakkara), one on the Post Office Road, the other two being on the Government School Road and KPM General Hospital Road.
-Many churches including St.Thomas Catholic Church in Palemad, St.George Malankara Church in Muppini,Assemblies of God in India church in Edakkara,India Pentecostal Church of God church Edakkara, Emmanuel Marthoma Church and Brethren Church in Munda and other Evangelical churches.
-The only church near to road from Nilambur to Vazhikkadavu is St George Malankara Catholic Church Muppini.
+Also, four mosques, one in Musliyarangadi (the first mosque in Edakkara),one on the Post Office Road, the other two being on the Government School Road and KPM General Hospital Road.
+Many churches including St.Mary's Malanakara Orthodox Church Edakkara, St.Thomas Catholic Church in Palemad, St.George Malankara Church in Muppini, Assemblies of God in India church in Edakkara, India Pentecostal Church of God church Edakkara, Emmanuel Marthoma Church and Brethren Church in Munda, The Pentecostal Mission Church(since 1960) in Muppini and other Evangelical churches.